 - MD524 Advocacy for Social Justice

 - MD525 Poverty and Development

 - MD528 Development Tools and Practices

 - MD544 Ministry with Sexually Exploited and Trafficked Children

-- MD545 Ministry with Street Children

-- MD554 Ministry with Children Affected by HIV/AIDS

 - MD555 Research with Children

 - MD556 Orphanage Alternatives

 - MM568 Self-Care in Mission

 Christian Ethics

 The Christian Ethics emphasis enables students to develop deeper knowledge and skills in Christian ethics as they relate to practices in churches and in the world.
 Within Christian ethics courses, and with courses focusing on church renewal students are prepared for leading church renewal through deeper Christian discipleship, or for service in citizen organizations.
 This emphasis requires 20 units.